zhw2590582/ArtPlayer/docs/document/README.md

 -   Type: `Boolean`
 -   Default: `true`

-Whether to use blurred background in the context menu and settings bar
+Whether to use blurred background in the context menu and settings panel

 [Run Code](/Configuration.backdrop)